Check out our news section to learn about all that's going on at Elmira College.

-Elmira College's residence halls are where you can forge friendships and find support systems.
+Elmira College's residence halls are where you can form friendships and find support systems.
 Many dormitory options are available with amenities.

 At Elmira, there are five traditional halls, the Twin Towers, and the Cottages.
-It's in the residence halls that you will forge friendships and find support systems.
+It's in the residence halls that you will make friends and find support systems that can last a lifetime.
 Each floor has a Resident Assistant, a student staff member who helps answer your questions and help you find solutions to problems.
 They also plan activities and events that bring the hall together, creating a home away from home.

 Many questions we get center on the living arrangements.
 We do everything we can to help you transition to college and find success.
 First-year students receive a survey that helps us pair roommates based on study habits, sleep patterns, and special interests like music and sports.